 - They're easy (and fun!) to set up.
 Let your creative juices flow as you load everything on the board - no doubt you'll feel pretty chuffed at your finished creation.

-- Clean up is a breeze - just wipe down the board!
+- Post-feasting clean up is a breeze - just wipe down the board!

 Tools of the trade

 Putting together a platter is easy as, but there's a few things to keep in mind: